DillonSteyl/SCIE1000/Week 2/quadratic_description.md

 ``` 0 = a*x**2 + b*x + c ```

-Ask the user for input and store the numbers as a, b, and c.
+Ask the user for input and store the numbers as a, b, and c - in that order.
+Calculate and store the two values for x as x1 and x2.
 Print the answers at the end given the print statement we provide.

+**Note:** You may recall that sometimes there is no real solution for a quadratic formula.
+However, you can assume that we won't make your program solve a problem like that - so you don't need to think about it.

+Try to complete this question without the hints first!

 **Hint 1:** In case you have forgotten, your formulas should look like this, but using Python's operators.